-Key audit matter Ho low our audit addressed the key audit matter decision or intent by the Consolidated Entity to discontinue activities in the specific area of interest due to lack of commercially viable quantities of resources; and data indicating that, although a development in the specific area is likely to proceed, the carrying amount of the exploration asset is unlikely to be recovered in full from successful development or sale.
-Development Assets \$6,534,088 Our procedures included, amongst others: During the year the Consolidated Entity transferred \$5,672,100 from exploration and evaluation assets to development assets following the commencement of development activities at the Al Hadeetha Copper-Gold Project.
+Key audit matter How our audit addressed the key audit matter decision or intent by the Consolidated Entity to discontinue activities in the specific area of interest due to lack of commercially viable quantities of resources; and data indicating that, although a development in the specific area is likely to proceed, the carrying amount of the exploration asset is unlikely to be recovered in full from successful development or sale.
+Development Assets \$6,534,088 Our procedures included, amongst others: (Refer to Note 13) During the year the Consolidated Entity transferred \$5,672,100 from exploration and evaluation assets to development assets following the commencement of development activities at the AI Hadeetha Copper-Gold Project.
 Subsequent to the transfer an additional \$568,551 development was incurred and capitalised.
 The carrying amount of development assets as at 30 June 2019 was \$6,534,088.
-The impairment assessment conducted under AASB 136 Impairment of Assets as at the date of transfer involved a comparison of the recoverable amount of the Al Hadeetha Copper-Gold Project assets with their carrying amounts in the financial statements.
-The evaluation of the recoverable amount of these assets at transfer is considered a key audit matter as it was based upon a model which required significant judgement in verifying the key assumptions supporting the expected discounted future cash flows from the Al Hadeetha Copper-Gold Project.
-In addition, our audit focussed on the Consolidated Entity's assessment of the carrying amount of the Reviewed the Feasibility Study and evaluated management's methodology in the model and the basis for key assumptions;
+The impairment assessment conducted under AASB 136 Impairment of Assets as at the date of transfer involved a comparison of the recoverable amount of the AI Hadeetha Copper-Gold Project assets with their carrying amounts in the financial statements.
+The evaluation of the recoverable amount of these assets at transfer is considered a key audit matter as it was based upon a model which required significant judgement in verifying the key assumptions supporting the expected discounted future cash flows from the AI Hadeetha Copper-Gold Project.
+In addition, our audit focussed on the Consolidated Entity's assessment of the carrying amount of the capitalised development assets, as this is one of the Reviewed the Feasibility Study and evaluated management's methodology in the model and the basis for key assumptions; Considered the appropriateness of the discount rate used in the model; Considered whether the assets comprising the cash-generating unit had been correctly allocated; Substantiated a sample of expenditure by agreeing to supporting documentation; We assessed the Consolidated Entity's rights to tenure by corroborating to the mining license; and We assessed the adequacy of disclosures included in Notes 1.7, 13 and 14 in the financial report.